-Flower Color: Blue-purple, pinkish-purple, reddish-lavender to lavender; pea-like flowers (up to 10) from leaf axils, fruit a legume.
+Flower Color: Blue-purple, pinkish-purple, reddish-lavender to lavender; pea-like flowers (up to 10) from leaf axils, fruit is a pod with several seeds.

-Flowering Season: May to September, earlier and shorter season in California blooming from April to June; and shorter in Texas wehre it blooms from May to July.
+Flowering Season: May to September, earlier and shorter season in California blooming from April to June; and shorter in Texas where it blooms from May to July.

 FACU, Facultative Upland, usually occur in non-wetlands, but may occur in wetlands